-- ValueError If the python packages nltk or rouge-score are not installed. - ValueError If any of the rouge_keys does not belong to the allowed set of keys.
+- ValueError If the python packages nltk is not installed. - ValueError If any of the rouge_keys does not belong to the allowed set of keys.

-[1] ROUGE: A Package for Automatic Evaluation of Summaries by Chin-Yew Lin https://aclanthology.org/W04-1013/
+[1] ROUGE: A Package for Automatic Evaluation of Summaries by Chin-Yew Lin https://aclanthology.org/ W04-1013/